 Epidemiology Study of Malaria Transmission Intensity in Sub-Saharan Africa

-This epidemiology study is planned to run in parallel with the EPI-MAL-002 and EPI-MAL-003 studies, enrolling from the same health and demographic surveillance system (HDSS) (or equivalent system) populations.
-The co-primary objectives are to produce longitudinal estimates of parasite prevalence in humans, and record malaria control measures usage in areas where EPI-MAL-002 and EPI-MAL-003 studies will take place.
+This epidemiology study was conducted in parallel with the EPI-MAL-002 (NCT02374450) and EPI-MAL-003 (NCT03855995) studies, enrolling participants from the same health and demographic surveillance system (HDSS) (or equivalent system) populations.
+The co-primary objectives were to produce longitudinal estimates of parasite prevalence in humans and to record the usage of malaria control measures in areas where the EPI-MAL-002 and EPI-MAL-003 studies were conducted.

 Study Overview